AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 ![Properties not inherited](../assets/properties-not-inherited.png)

-You can later re-enable inheritance for a property if required.
+You can later re-enable inheritance for a property if necessary.

 >[!NOTE]
 >